Cultural and Environmental Review

 Update your documentation if you have changes

-Ensure you update your documentation if you move from a non-project environmental review (planning, design) to a project level environmental review (design-construct, construction).
-As you obtain your permits, use the permits to inform your SEPA checklist.
+Be sure to update your documentation if you move from a non-project environmental review (planning, design) to a project level environmental review (design-construct, construction).
+As you obtain your permits, use the permits to inform your SEPA/NEPA/TEPA review.